cyrilpawelko/m5panel/README.md

 - Upload to m5paper
 - Monitor through serial port

-No special configuration is needed on the OpenHAB site.
+No special configuration is needed on the OpenHAB side.
 Just check you can reach REST API at http://<OPENHAB_HOST>:<OPENHAB_PORT>/items

 ## Known issues
  - Incorrect display of special chars and accents (probably due to the basic font used)